waku-org/specs/standards/core/sync.md

 ## Implementation
 The following is not part of the specifications but good to know implementation details.

+### Peer Choice
+Peering strategies can lead to inadvertently segregating peers and reduce sampling diversity.
+We randomly select peers to sync with for simplicity and robustness.

+A good strategy can be devised but we chose not to.

 ### Interval
 Ad-hoc syncing can be useful in some cases but continuous periodic sync minimize the differences in messages stored across the network.